mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 If this preference is enabled |ed| will show and additional item in the menu :menuselection:`Menu --> DCC-EX CV Prog on MAIN`.

-This additional menu option allows you to program CVs in decoders on the main (Operation mode programming) on *some* systems / command stations.
+This additional menu option allows you to program CVs in decoders on the main (Operation mode programming) on *some* systems / |CSs|.

 .. note::
   :class: note-ed-hidden-title